OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:56

-Then He and His disciples went to another village.
+Then He and His disciples moved on to another village.

 ---